What Causes “The Sick” in 'Sweet Tooth'? Season 3 Reveals the Cause and Cure

 Ever since Sweet Tooth officially landed on Netflix, fans worldwide have been enthralled by the dystopian future story where half-human, half-animal beings roam and the population is infected with a terrifying virus known simply as "The Sick."

-This virus, referred to by in-show scientists as H5G9, is certainly not something to scoff at, as in the world of Sweet Tooth it has the power to bring global civilization to its knees.
+This virus, referred to by in-show scientists as H5G9, which later evolves into the doomsday strand, is certainly not something to scoff at.
+In the world of Sweet Tooth, the virus has the power to bring global civilization to its knees and it does.

-Lately, the real world has become no stranger to powerful viruses running rampant and upending society, but nothing is quite like what Sweet Tooth depicts in their own viral pandemic.
-So, what exactly is H5G9, and does it have any basis in fact?
-Here are all the known details of the Sweet Tooth virus explained.
+The real world has become no stranger to powerful viruses running rampant and upending society, but nothing is quite like what Sweet Tooth depicts in their own viral pandemic.
+So, what exactly causes "The Sick" and do Gus and his crew ever find the cure?
+We've got answers!

-The virus in 'Sweet Tooth' wipes out large portions of humanity and changes those left behind.
+The virus in 'Sweet Tooth' eventually wipes out nearly all of humanity.

 The disease in Sweet Tooth, known as "The Sick," has largely wiped out humanity and society by the time that viewers are shot into its world.
 Beyond the dwindling number of actual humans, new hybrid people that are half-animal, half-human have emerged as well and are regarded by many as a problem.
 Individuals and organizations hunt them down and kill them because they see them as some sort of threat.